Promote Stronger Medical Patient Modesty

 Many women prefer a female gynecologist or midwife for a variety of reasons.
 You can find some reasons below.

 1.)
-They feel very uncomfortable having a male gynecologist treating them for intimate examinations.
+They feel very uncomfortable having a male gynecologist treating them for intimate female health issues.

 2.)
 They feel like female gynecologists can understand some things better.
 For example, men never have cramps, ovarian cysts, and other female health problems.